 You should practice words of affirmation in your own life and also speak them over the ones you meet and love.

 As a person of faith, I myself along with my love ones practice speaking great things into existence over our lives.
+I believe in the power of positive thinking.

 In another article on Huffington Post, Dr. Carmen Harra put together a post entitled "35 Affirmations that will change your life"; worth a read.